-Getting out of a bad relationship is the best thing you can do for yourself.
+How to trust after a toxic relationship?
+Letting go of trust issues after a toxic relationship is the best thing you can do for yourself.
 But leaving a toxic partner can make you feel wary about starting a new relationship.
-Even if you want to love and trust someone else, making it happen feels like an uphill battle.
+Even if you want tolove and trust someone else, making it happen feels like an uphill battle.

 1. Take time for yourself

-Leaving a bad relationship is tough.
-These types of partners can damage your ego, your mental health, and your ability to trust.
-It is wise to take some time for yourself after getting out of a toxic relationship before pursuing another romantic interest.
+Leaving a bad relationship is tough, butbuilding trust after a bad relationship is tougher.
+These types of partners can damage your ego, yourmental health, and your ability to trust.
+It is wise to take some time for yourself after getting out of a bad relationship before pursuing another romantic interest.

 Taking your time gives you the opportunity to get to know yourself.
 You could use this time to grieve your past relationship, start a hobby, reconnect with friends, travel, focus on your career, or simply use the time to relax.